 Because it was one of the most opulent hotels of its time, anyone traveling to the Western Slope of Colorado would often spend at least one night there.
 The Unsinkable Molly Brown led the early list of celebrities, while some even called the hotel the “Little White House of the West” because of the extended Presidential stays of Teddy Roosevelt and William Howard Taft.
 The legend of the teddy bear was even born at the Hotel Colorado, as the hotel’s maids reportedly gave Roosevelt a gift of a bear they had made themselves.

 At the height of gangster activity in the 1920s, several notorious gangsters stayed at the Hotel Colorado as well, most notably Al Capone.
-With prices starting around $110 per night, it’s easy for you to become part of the history of the hotel.
+With prices starting at around $110 per night, it’s easy for you to become part of the history of the hotel.

 How Do You Get To the Hotel?